-Reporting of Unusual Incidents (Restraint/Seclusion) by Child Group Home Providers
+Reporting of Unusual Incidents (Restraint/Seclusion) by Child Group Home Providers - Revised

 As part of the 2010 renewal of the Children's Residential Waiver with the federal Centers for Medicare and Medicaid Services (CMS), the State was required to enhance its monitoring of the use of restraint and seclusion with children and adolescents residing in Child Group Homes.
 As a result, the State entered into action plans with federal CMS that, among other things, require Child Group Home providers to report unusual incidents involving restraint and seclusion to the Division of Developmental Disabilities.